The Perfect London Itinerary: 4 Days of Fun

 Day 2 – Sights, shopping and food markets

 If any of you work in finance, you’ll know all about London’s City neighbourhood.
 This is where eager young men and women go to die give up their creative dreams and get down to the business of making money.
 It is also home to St. Paul’s Cathedral and the Tower of London, two excellent ways to spend the second morning of your four day London itinerary.
 For the fitness or acoustics obsessed, climb up the 257 steps to the top of St. Pauls to check out the Whispering Gallery.
 Next make your way towards Tower Bridge where the teens can stop for some memorable selfies on the way to the Tower of London.
 One of the city’s most popular attractions, this former royal residence, prison and now museum was built by William the Conquerer.
 One of its prime attractions today is the Crown Jewels.
 You’ll want to head straight for Bond Street’s jewel shops after seeing these babies, but resist the urge and make your way to Borough Market instead.
 This street food paradise is the perfect stop for lunch and is London’s oldest food market at 1000 years old (yes, that’s even older than your in-laws).
 After you’ve eaten and drunk your full, heed the call of your credit card from earlier and make your way to Oxford Street.
 Check out the fabulous department store Selfridges (of Mr. Selfridge fame) or walk to Bond Street where designer boutiques shine brightly even on grey London days.
 Work up an appetite for supper with a leisurely stroll through nearby Hyde Park.
 Anywhere around here is a great place to stay in London with kids.
 After an early dinner at delicious and nutritious Granger and Co.
-If the children haven't joined you for this trip to London, then make your date night reservations at 69 Colebroke Row - also known as The Bar With No Name - where you’ll enjoy vintage style cocktails until you truly feel your age.
+If the children haven't joined you for this trip to London, then make your date night reservations at 69 Colebroke Row - also known as The Bar With No Name - where you’ll enjoy vintage style cocktails until you truly feel your age, before retiring back to your pick of London's best holiday rentals for a perfect night's sleep.

 Day 3 – Boats, icons and an iconic dinner

 Hopefully you’re not too hungover today because you’re about to get back on the water.
 Book a self-guided boat tour with GoBoat London and spend an hour or two exploring the city’s fascinating and beautiful canals.
 Jump off the boat in Camden to relive your goth high school years and check out the trinkets and souvenirs of Camden Market, or make it a round trip and finish where you started.
 A delicious seafood lunch at The Summerhouse in Paddington on the canal is a glorious choice for lunch before an afternoon of art.
 If you're staying in a Plum home like Tamworth in Kensington, then the nearby V&A is home to a diverse and exciting collection that spans from antique Indian furniture, to costumes, fashion, jewels, paintings and sculptures.
 Choosing this museum means you can make the walk to Harrods afterwards and reward yourself for the dose of culture with a designer item of your choice.
 The iconic department store is also home to a dreamy ice cream parlour which will be the highlight of your kids day should you choose to indulge them.
 If you tend to prefer contemporary art, go to the Tate Modern.
 Located on London’s South Bank, a visit to the Shakespeare’s Globe theatre is a must when around here.
 If you’re a fan of the Bard, arrange to come for a matinee.
 You can’t come all the way to London on your budget without going out for sushi.
 If you really want to splash the cash, head to the ultra-exclusive The Araki where you're offered a set menu of tantalising top-grade sushi in a simple space that seats only nine.
 This is definitely not one for the kids if you're enjoying your London itinerary of 4 days with them.
 Otherwise keep it classic with a table at Zuma or Nobu where the only thing buzzier than the atmosphere is how the cocktails will make you feel.
-All of these dinner options are perfect for a special occasion, like celebrating a birthday in London.
+All of these dinner options are perfect for a special occasion, like celebrating a birthday in London, and you need to book one of the top vacation rentals in London for any special trip too.

 Day 4 – East London explorations

 And there we have it, our carefully crafter London itinerary of 4 days.
-If this has tempted you to a city break, browse our collection of London apartments to start planning your trip.
+If this has tempted you to a city break, browse our collection of London luxury serviced apartments to start planning your trip.
 Our home critics meticulously vet each and every award-winning home on our site, considering everything from WiFi speed to interior design.
 We're serious about standards, and we know you are too.